SRF Loan Process

 Initiation of Operation

-Letter of Approval to Operate
+- DEC Final Approval to Operate

 Operations & Maintenance (O&M) Manual Docs